MarimbaGod/Audio-Aesthetics/README.md

 - Public Groups where Users can share posts just among their group.
 - Private Groups where Users can share posts privately only among other Users who are in the same group.
-- Spotify Integration for Users to create and share their own playlists based on their Audio Aesthetic.
+- Further Spotify Integration for Users to create and share their own playlists based on their Audio Aesthetic.
+- Further Stable Diffusion integration to allow users to create images based on their Spotify history.

 ## How to run Audio Aesthetics locally: